onyb/repodoctor/README.md

 2. LICENSE
 3. CONTRIBUTING.md
 4. .travis.yml
-5. Travis CI build status
-6. .gitignore
+5. .gitignore
-7. Test cases
+6. Test cases

 The application works with the repository url.
 The Python scripts runs above checks to rate your project on the basis of collaborative friendliness of the